thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 25 January 2023
+### Daily Rundown on Thursday, 26 January 2023

-- The average temperature today is 4.68˚C;
+- The average temperature today is 5.7˚C;
-- With highs of 6.29˚C and lows of -0.43˚C.
+- With highs of 6.47˚C and lows of 0.37˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->